Yuyitax/Text-Editor/README.md

-# 19 Progressive Web Applications (PWA): Text Editor
+# Text Editor using PWA

 ## Description